Canine & Feline Lymphoma – What You Need to Know

 Herbs like turmeric (Honest Kitchen’s Beef Bone Broth is a good source), silymarin (milk thistle), mushrooms (Shiitake, Maitake, etc.), Yunnan Biayao, etc., can have the effect of reducing inflammation, promoting blood flow, improving organ system function, stimulating white blood cell production, and more.

-My patients eating whole-food, human-grade meals (such as The Honest Kitchen’s low carb recipes Marvel, Embark and Love for dogs and Grace and Prowl for cats) and treats generally are healthier, have improved digestive and immune system function, and tend to show fewer side effects from chemotherapy, radiation, and anesthesia.
+My patients eating whole-food, human-grade meals (such as The Honest Kitchen’s low carb recipes like the Limited Ingredient Turkey Recipe, Grain Free Turkey Recipe and Grain Free Beef Recipe for dogs and Grain Free Turkey Recipe for cats and Grain Free Chicken Recipe for cats) and treats generally are healthier, have improved digestive and immune system function, and tend to show fewer side effects from chemotherapy, radiation, and anesthesia.

 Acupuncture, acupressure massage, Cyanocobalamin (Vitamin B12) aquapuncture injections, and other modalities can help manage chemotherapy side effects and generally improve a pet’s comfort and well-being.